The Most Expensive Gaming Keyboard in the World 2022

 Why isn’t Qwerty ABCD?

-When the keyboard was first invented, the keys were arranged in alphabetical or ABCD order.
+The keys were arranged alphabetically or in ABCD order when the keyboard was first invented.
 Because of this arrangement, people tend to type the typeface so quickly that the character’s arms get tangled.
-So keep in mind that these keys can be randomly arranged to slow your typing and prevent key jams.
+So remember that these keys can be randomly arranged to slow your typing and prevent key jams.

 Are your gaming keyboards faster?

-Keyboard latency is an often neglected aspect when building PCs.
+Keyboard latency is often neglected when building PCs.
 In practice, it may not be possible for everyone to perform latency tests.
-This study is a proof of concept proving that many gaming and professional keyboards aren’t as fast as traditional keyboards are.
+This study is proof of concept, proving that many gaming and professional keyboards aren’t as fast as traditional keyboards.

 Is a 60% keyboard better??

 The main advantage of the 60% keyboard is that it is also narrower, so you can easily adjust the angle of the keyboard.
-It’s shorter and doesn’t have a number key on the right side, so you can position the mouse closer to the keyboard and at a more ergonomic angle to the rest of the body.
-This will reduce the strain on the mouse hand and wrist.
+It’s shorter and doesn’t have a number key on the right side so that you can position the mouse closer to the keyboard and at a more ergonomic angle to the rest of the body.
+This will reduce the strain on the mouse’s hand and wrist.

 Are Ducky keyboards good?

 Ducky is a well-known keyboard brand.
-They make the best mechanical gaming keyboards with the really solid build quality and great performance.
-This makes the ultimate Ducky Keyboard loved by many gamers around the world!
+They make the best mechanical gaming keyboards with solid build quality and great performance.
+This makes the ultimate Ducky Keyboard, which is loved by many gamers around the world!

 Is Cherry MX Red good for gaming?